 Bridge Crossing, located in Bridgton, Maine and operating since 1997, is a twelve bed co-ed residential treatment program for latency age children ranging in ages from 5 to 14.
 The program is designed to actively engage the child and their family in his/her treatment to help the family develop healthy parenting skills that meet the needs of their child and to assist in the successful transition back home or into other identified community settings.
 The program is uniquely structured to encompass a shared treatment philosophy within the Normative Approach with a focus on trauma-informed, family driven care.
 The needs of each youth are addressed through a comprehensive approach to treatment.
 Diagnostic assessment entails consultation with the child’s involved family members, current and previous treatment providers and guardian or case worker.
 The most important person involved is the youth themselves.
 A strong emphasis is placed on reuniting the youth with their family.
 Intensive family work is done to address barriers and needs which led to the out-of-home placement.
 We support, teach and counsel the family in ways that rebuild the relationships and strengthen the family unit.

-For more information contact: Kurt Berger, Program Director
+For more information contact: Amy Siebert, Program Director

 Oliver Place – Bath, ME